Why is Organic Traffic Decreasing? Reasons & How to Fix

 Check out this tip from Gianna:

-Your site is experiencing technical errors
+Your site is experiencing technical SEO errors

 Technical SEO issues prevent search engines from crawling, indexing, and ultimately ranking your web pages on the search results.
 This typically results in site-wide traffic decline.